sillsdev/TheCombine/README.md

 $ npm run license-summary
 ```

-To generate a full report of the licenses used in production that is included in the built application:
+To generate a full report of the licenses used in production that is included in the user guide:

 ```bash
 $ npm run license-report